swimtech20/pineapple/readme.md

 # Project _Pineapple_

-This project allows developer candidates to display their ability to deliver clean and usable code using AngularJS in a timely manner.
+This project allows developer candidates to display their ability to deliver clean and usable code using AngularJS or Angular (version 7) in a timely manner.
 Candidates will receive feedback on their coding style, substance, and completeness following the exercise.

 ## Preparation